waqaskanju/covid/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Air Pollution
+# Covid 19

-This Repo is for creating  Air Pollution Air   using React and API, It is one of task in Microverse React-Redux Curricullum .
+This Repo is for showing  Covid-19 Cases is is based on M-Media-Group API.
+It is developed using React and Redux, It is one of task in Microverse React-Redux Curricullum .

 ## Built With